LoukaDOZ/AI-algorithms/wordle_solver/README.md

 Also, it does not distinguish between a common word and an uncommon word.
 It would be interesting to use word frequency data to favour common words, as they are more likely to be the solution.

+Finally, the best first word to play is "raies" with an information of 6.423248, and a `number_of_solutions(N)` of `N = 7251`.
+But this isn't the best score we can get.
+By placing first "tarie" we can go up to `N = 7306`.

 ## Examples
 ### Interactive play